Best Bikes For Kids

 The tires are sixteen inches in diameter, which makes them a good size for older, more experienced riders.
 This bike is probably a bit large for those under four years old.

 The bike itself weighs just about twenty-seven pounds, so it does have a bit of weight to it.
-Young cyclists who still have to develop their physical bodies may find it a bit harder to managed.
+Young cyclists who still have to develop their physical bodies may find it a bit harder to manage.

 This bike features a single speed gearing system with an included chain guard to help keep things running smoothly.